 Whether you’re seeking tips on self-improvement and motivation, reading up on a prospective speaker for your next event, or simply looking for a great read, fortunately, you don’t have to look far.
-We’ve compiled the following list of the top 8 must-read books authored by our keynotes speakers in 2017.
+We’ve compiled the following list of the top 8 must-read books authored by our keynote speakers in 2017.

 1. Eyes Wide Open: Overcoming Obstacles and Recognizing Opportunities in a World That Can’t See Clearly

 By Isaac Lidsky